0x414A/0x414a.github.io/about.md

 ## Attribution

-All posts are licensed under <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons, Share-Alike</a>.
+All posts are licensed under <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">the Creative Commons Attribution, ShareAlike License 4.0</a>.

 The source code used to generate this site is [MIT Licensed](https://opensource.org/licenses/MIT).